gitgrupoift/wc-stock-amount-report/README.md

-# WooCommerce Stock Amount Report
+# WC Stock Amount Report

 This is a WordPress plugin to extend the functionality of [WooCommerce](http://wordpress.org/plugins/woocommerce/).